-- 1. Right-click the project in the Application Navigator. - 2.
-From the context-menu, select Make CreditService.jpr. - 3.
-Right-click the project again and select Deploy > CreditService.

-4. Follow the instructions on the wizard pages to deploy the project on the SoademoApplicationServer.
+- Right-click the project in the Application Navigator. - From the context-menu, select Make CreditService.jpr. - Right-click the project again and select Deploy > CreditService.
+Oracle JDeveloper displays the first page of the Deployment wizard. - Follow the instructions on the wizard pages to deploy the project on the SoademoApplicationServer.